MystenLabs/narwhal/Docker/README.md

 [docker-compose.yml](docker-compose.yml) file configuration:
 * `NODE_TYPE` with values `primary|worker` .
 Defines the node type to bootstrap
 * `AUTHORITY_ID` with decimal numbers, for current setup available values `0..3`.
-Defines the id of the authority that the node/service corresponds to.
-Basically this defines which configuration to use under the `authorities` folder.
+Defines the id of the validator that the node/service corresponds to.
+Basically this defines which configuration to use under the `validators` folder.
 * `LOG_LEVEL` the level of logging for the node defined as number of `v` parameters (e.x `-vvv`).
 The following levels are defined according to the number of "v"s provided: `0 | 1 => "error", 2 => "warn", 3 => "info", 4 => "debug", 5 => "trace"`.
 * `CONSENSUS_DISABLED`, this value disables consensus (`Tusk`) for a primary node and enables the `gRPC` server.
 The value that should be passed is `--consensus-disabled`
 * `WORKER_ID` the id, as integer, for service when it runs as a worker
-* `CLEANUP_DISABLED` , when provided with value `true`, it will disable the clean up of the authority folder from the database & log data.
+* `CLEANUP_DISABLED` , when provided with value `true`, it will disable the clean up of the validator folder from the database & log data.
 This is useful to preserve the state between multiple docker compose runs.

 ### Troubleshooting